CGI Full Form: Computer Generated Imagery

 • Blender

-3D asset library: A collection of created 3D models that can be reused for multiple CGI projects.
+A collection of 3D models that creators can reuse for multiple CGI projects.
 It includes characters, vehicles, buildings, plants, animals, etc.

 • 3D Studio Max